alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Alabama Family Court Records?

-What Cases are Heard by Alabama Family Courts?
+What Cases Are Heard By Alabama Family Courts?

 • Marriages, divorces, separation, and annulment

-• Juvenile delinquency, domestic abuse and protection orders
+• Juvenile delinquency, domestic abuse, and protection orders

 • Child adoption and custody